CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Related Works

-\subparagraph{Vision features aligned to language overlook visual details} Many studies have found that text-aligned image features emphasize high-level content while overlooking fine-grained details \cite{CLIP_21, PVIT_23, CLIP_blind_24, lion_24, pclip_22}.
-For instance, \citep{CLIP_21} suggests that image-caption pairs focus on high-level semantics description rather than visual details, leading to image representation primarily capture global features.
-Similarly, \citep{PVIT_23} also highlights that multimodal alignment data often lack fine-grained details, causing vision features to lose essential image details.
-To address this issue, \citep{pclip_22} proposes constructing three visual embeddings from different semantic levels for more accurate alignment between image and text in vision-language pre-training.
+\paragraph{Vision features aligned to language overlook visual details} Many studies have found that text-aligned image features emphasize high-level content while overlooking fine-grained details \citep{CLIP_21, PVIT_23, CLIP_blind_24, lion_24, pclip_22}.
+For instance, \citet{CLIP_21} suggests that image-caption pairs focus on high-level semantics description rather than visual details, leading to image representation primarily capture global features.
+To address this issue, \citet{pclip_22} proposes constructing three visual embeddings from different semantic levels for more accurate alignment between image and text in vision-language pre-training.
 In this work, we leverage the visual representation both before and after LLM alignment to effectively extract different aspect of visual information.